Fornication: Lutheranism

-Luther however, in contrast to his Roman Catholic opponents, believed that it was not the Church's business to define marriage law.
+Luther however, in contrast to his Catholic opponents, believed that it was not the Church's business to define marriage law.
 He understood marriage to be a legal agreement rather than a sacrament.
 He stated that marriage was instituted by God but its regulation was the business of the State, not the Church.
 Luther defined marriage as "the God-appointed and legitimate union of man and woman in the hope of having children or at least for the purpose of avoiding fornication and sin and living to the glory of God.
 The ultimate purpose is to obey God, to find aid and counsel against sin; to call upon God; to seek, love, and educate children for the glory of God; to live with one's wife in the fear of God and to bear the cross..."

 Martin Bucer argued that sexual intimacy belonged in marriage and that, in marriage, the man becomes "the head and saviour of the wife and forms one flesh with her in order to avoid fornication and that the wife is the body and help of her husband, again to avoid fornication".
 Marriage for him, though, not only meant the avoidance of sin and procreation of children but social and emotional bonding resulting in a fellowship.
 As Selderhuis notes, for Bucer, "When people conduct themselves lasciviously, either as married or unmarried folk, they fall under divine judgement [...]
 Marriage [...] [is] the context in which sexual intimacy should have its place [...]
 Marriage is, after all, the only framework within which sexual desires can be legitimately satisfied."

 Immanuel Kant, who was raised as a Pietist, considered sex before marriage to be immoral.
 He argued that sexual desire objectifies the person one craves and, since no logically consistent ethical rule allows one to use a person as an object, it is immoral to have sex (outside marriage).
 Marriage makes the difference because, in marriage, the two people give all of themselves to create a union and, thus, now have rights over each other as each now belongs to the other.
 As Kant himself puts it, "The sole condition on which we are free to make use of our sexual desires depends upon the right to dispose over the person as a whole – over the welfare and happiness and generally over all the circumstances of that person… each of them [...] [are obliged] to surrender the whole of their person to the other with a complete right to disposal over it."